mattyschell/geodatabase-toiler/doc/new-geodatabase.md

     * As schema1: create table rolenametest as select * from dual;
     * As schema1: grant select on rolenametest to "ROLENAME";
     * As schema2 with roles: select * from schema1.rolenametest;
+20. Request common system views in lieu of "select any dictionary"
+    * View on dba_users

 ### Post-Stabilization